Name: Thai basil, oriental basil, Asian basil, licorice basil (Ocimum basilicum, var. thyrsiflora)

 Pruning and harvesting Thai basil

-Harvest regularly to promote compact growth and to prevent your Thai basil running to seed.
+Harvest regularly to promote compact growth.
 An annual herb, plants should be cut down at the end of the growing season.
 The leaves can be dried for use throughout the year.

 Snails and slugs can attack young plants.
 Protect with organic snail pellets or by using a snail and slug trap.
 Avoid overhead watering, especially during the day.
-If aphids become a problem, spray with Neem or Eco-Oil to prevent further damage.
+If aphids become a problem, spray with suitable organic insecticide to prevent further damage.

 If you like this then try